As an Amazon Associate we earn from qualifying purchases.

 While other winter squash can keep for months on end, acorn squash is more likely to stay fresh only a few weeks.
 This is still very good compared to summer squash like zucchini, but its winter squash siblings can definitely last longer.

 One of the best parts of the acorn squash is its edible skin.
-This is great for us, as we do not need to peel it!
+This is great for me, as I do not need to peel it!

 Our Approach to Acorn Squash

 Sweet spices are going to be our focus with the acorn squash.
-We want this squash to be equally home with sweet and savory applications.
+I want this squash to be equally home with sweet and savory applications.
 I recommend cinnamon, nutmeg, and ground clove if you have it.
-We’ll also use some sugar and butter to round out the flavor profile.
+I’ll also use some sugar and butter to round out the flavor profile.

 What Makes a Good Baked Acorn Squash